+Environments that are out of balance create demands, pressures and finally stress responses in people.
 Buildings become more efficient, effective and inspiring for the users by integrating a relevant mix of internal and external, hard and soft datasets (big data) in building management.
-It creates the next step: INTERNET of SPACES (IoS), a new holistic way to interact with our built environment.
+It creates the next step: INTERNET of SPACES (IoS) or spatial alchemy, a new holistic way to interact with our built environment.
 Comparing multiple data reveals relationships that were previously hidden.
 It helps to make the accommodation process more efficient and effective.
-And perhaps even create more soulful and therefore inspiring buildings.
+And perhaps even create more healthy soulful and therefore inspiring buildings.

-However, just like with a match, a friction / resistance has first to be bridged in order to unlock this potential.
+However, just like with a match, a friction/resistance has first to be bridged in order to unlock this potential.
 Accommodation management is basically spatial alchemy and needs intelligent design.
-But what if there is an organizational force that can be viewed to innate ‘intelligence’, without need for an intelligent designer?
+But what if there is an organizational force that can be viewed to innate ‘intelligence’, without need for an intelligent designer or devices?
 In a way this exceeds the strictly materialistic view of the world.

-By ‘tuning’ a building, a musical symphony is created instead of a cacophony of sound.
+By tuning the subtle energy (Extremely Low Frequency/torsion field) of a building, a musical symphony is created instead of a cacophony of sound.
+Architecture is a Symphony of Form.
 This creates a built environment where people and organizations can recharge themselves to create value together.
-The use of the golden ratio / Fibonacci energy frequency makes a building more vibrant.
+The use of the sacred geometry Golden Ratio Phi (Ø – 1:1,618∞) and the Fibonacci sequence (nature’s universal rule that govern the dimensions of everything) makes a building more vibrant.
 Like resonance chambers of energy.
 A living environment that gives you energy as a person (and organization) and that is also energy neutral in use.
 The building and its environment as a power plant.

 Some interesting discoveries have been made in epigenetics.
 Epigenetics is a new discipline within the field of biology that is concerned with unraveling the mysteries of how our environment affects the behavior of cells without changing the genetic code.
 Because our human body consists of cells, human behavior is also influenced by our (inner and outer) environment.